Data Structures | Macros | Typedefs | Functions

 Initializes the trie.

-The tries is completely inplace, and it doesn't need to be deinitialized.
+The trie is completely inplace, and it doesn't need to be deinitialized.

 tommy_trie_inplace_node node,